pgaret/EGDP3/EDGP3/Builds/Final Submission/ReadMe.txt

                  ATTACKING PLAYER
 -------------------------------------------------------------------------

-Shoot bullets at enemies to destroy them
+Shoot bullets at enemies to destroy them.
 Each character has a different special that can be used based on a time or ammo limit.